ePages-de/epages-devportal/_posts/2019/2019-06-25-euruko-2019-conference-on-a-ship.md

 From the central station to our hotel it was only a 30-minute walk.

 The venue for the conference was extraordinary and an absolute highlight.
-It was a ship (!) - the SS Rotterdam.
+It was a ship (!) - the "Rotterdam".

 {% image_custom image="/assets/img/pages/blog/images/ssrotterdam.jpg" width="40" lightbox %}